 Reports and Complaints

 Choosing to make a report and deciding how to proceed after making the report can be a process that unfolds over time.
-Some members of the community are required to report any suspected or known instance of sexual violence.
-Even in such cases, the University will -- to the extent possible -- respect an individual's autonomy in making these important decisions and provide support that will assist each individual in determining the best next steps.
+Some members of the community are required to report any suspected or known instance of sex-based misconduct.
+Even in such cases, the University will—to the extent possible—respect an individual's autonomy in making these important decisions and provide support that will assist each individual in determining the best next steps.

-- Provide safety and support for individuals affected by sexual misconduct
+- Provide safety and support for individuals affected by Sex-Based Misconduct

-- Provide the complainant (the person who experienced the conduct) with options for response (i.e. investigation, counseling, etc.)
+- Provide the complainant (the person who experienced the conduct) with resources and information about reporting (i.e. investigation, counseling, etc.)